 From the moment I read about the idea, I knew I wanted to implement it in our home.
 It was genius and I was all in!
 We have had these in our home for about five and a half years and I love them the same as I did day one.
+This post contains affiliate links.
 In The Read Aloud Handbook, Jim Trelease talks about how seeing the book cover increases the likelihood that people will read the book.

 It makes sense.
 At a book store, they make sure you can see the cover of any book they are trying to sell.
 The library typically uses the same tactic; if they want to encourage you to read a book, the cover will be facing you.